-This course introduces world history from the dawn of civilization to the early modern era.
-Topics include Eurasian, African, American, and Greco-Roman civilizations and Christian, Islamic and Byzantine cultures.
+Islamic and Byzantine cultures.
 Upon completion, students should be able to analyze significant political, socioeconomic, and cultural developments in pre-modern world civilizations.
 This course has been approved for transfer under the CAA as a general education course in Social/Behavioral Sciences.
-This is a Universal General Education Transfer Component (UGETC) course.
+This is a Universal General Education Transfer Component

-Lecture Lab Cillic work Exp.
-Creuit HIS 112 World Civilizations II 3 0 0 0 3
+Class Lab Clinic Work Exp.
+Credit HIS 112 World Civilizations II 3 0 0 0 3